 And what about the money that you are able to save from those profits?

-Leaving it sitting on a bank account, gaining interests close to zero is not a good option.
+Leaving it sitting in a bank account, and gaining interest close to zero is not a good option.

 You’re just losing buying power every single day due to inflation.